diodon/GBR_heat/README.md

 The scripts will read a configuration file with the values of the operational variables.
 The configuration file must have the following keys (using DHW for the GBR region as an example):

     {
-        "dataDir": "url root of the storage container", "sourceURL": "ftp.star.nesdis.noaa.gov",
+        "dataDir": "url root of the storage container.
+It must exist", "sourceURL": "ftp.star.nesdis.noaa.gov",
         "sourceDir": "pub/sod/mecb/crw/data/5km/v3.1/nc/v1.0/daily",
         "ftpUser": "anonymous",